MusicalPatterns/main/README.md

 Each stop it updates dependencies, commits, pushes, and publishes.
 Everything but deploying the app.

 Use `make service-ripple from="performer"` to ship but instead of from `cli`, resuming from performer.
-This is useful if your ship command failed partway through and you have no need to waste time on lower-level repos again.
+This is useful if your ship command failed before it finished and you have no need to waste time on lower-level repos again.

 `make start`